mysql/mysql-utilities/doc/man/mysqldbimport.rst

 DESCRIPTION
 -----------

 This utility imports the metadata (object definitions) or data for one or more databases from one or more files in any of SQL, CSV, TAB, GRID, or VERTICAL formats.
 These formats are the output of the **mysqldbexport** utility.
-For a list of databases,
-the **mysqldbimport** utility enables you to import the object definitions, the data, or both.
+For a list of databases, the **mysqldbimport** utility enables you to import the object definitions, the data, or both.

-You can also skip objects by type using the :option:`--skip` option and list the objects you want to skip.
+You can also skip objects by type using the :option:`--skip` option with a list of the objects to skip.
+This enables you to extract a and listing the objects to skip.
 This enables you to extract a particular set of objects, say, for importing only events (by excluding all other types).
 Similarly, you can skip creating blob UPDATE commands by specifying the :option:`--skip-blobs` option.